-- 1. Drop the excluded funds, functions, programs, and objects (see table above). - 2.
-Drop the excluded school codes (see table above).
-Align any school code changes based on the GOSA policy on school code changes, which can be accessed here. - 3.
-Disaggregate expenditures into Federal and State/Local expenditures (see appendix below).
-15 - 4.
+- 1. Drop the excluded funds, functions, programs and objects (see table above). - 2.
+Drop the excluded school codes (see table above). - 3.
+Disaggregate expenditures into Federal and State/Local expenditures (see appendix below).13 - 4.
 Sum the expenditures for each school code (school's expenditures). - 5.
-Merge with that year's October FTE counts. - 6.
+Merge with the October FTE counts. - 6.
 Allocate the CCA expenditures to high schools based on proportional high school enrollment. - 7.
-Allocate the expenditures for alternative programs to schools that serve students in the same grade cluster(s) based on proportional enrollment in those clusters. - 8.
+Allocate the expenditures for alternative programs to schools that serve students in the same grade cluster(s) based on proportional enrollment in those clusters.14 - 8.
 Determine the amount of the centralized costs (district total centralized costs).
-This includes any school code that does not have K-12 FTE counts for that year, except for CCAs and alternative programs. - 9.
+This includes any school code that does not have K-12 FTE counts, except for CCAs and alternative programs. - 9.
 Calculate the centralized cost allocation to local charter schools (local charter school centralized costs).
 Subtract these amounts from the district total centralized costs. - 10.
 Determine the district enrollment number.
-This number is the sum of the Fall FTE enrollment counts for the schools that have expenditures, but are not counted as district expenditures as defined above, or as local charter schools. - 11.
+This number is the sum of the Fall FTE enrollment counts for the schools that have expenditures but are not counted as district expenditures as defined above, or as local charter schools.15 - 11.
 For non-charter schools, generate the percentage of total district enrollment for each school that has expenditures.
 The percentage of total district enrollment is rounded to the second decimal place (e.g., 13.56% or .1356).
 Allocate the district expenditures to the schools based on their percentage of total district enrollment.
 Round this dollar amount to the nearest cent.
 Add this amount to the school's expenditures to obtain the school's total expenditures. - 12.
-For charter schools, obtain the total expenditures by adding the school's expenditures with the local charter school centralized costs.
+For charter schools, obtain the total expenditures by adding the school's expenditures with the local charter school centralized costs. - 13.
+Divide the total expenditures by the Fall FTE count to obtain the PPE.
+Round this number to the nearest cent.